 She also said that, if she left the system before they returned, she'd leave the simulated Tellona Diamond with Lord William.
 After reading each of the messages, the crew continued to relax.
 On the news, speculation they met with emissaries of the Iridium Throne had spawned rumors the past two years history of the crew were faked.
 It was suggested they'd traveled to Capital and returned, working directly for the Emperor himself.
 Despite this, they were now correctly reporting on Aali and Emkir's wedding.
 The crew also laughed as new rumors reported that the newly elevated Sir Aiden Radetsky planned to tour the local Scout base with an eye towards returning to the service and assuming a significant rank and role there.
 This, more than anything else, caused the crew to roll with laughter.Zach's Evening At The Expo

 At the expo, Zach arrived after discussing with Rol why the marine joined him.
 Rol made it clear he was there to "look after their best interests" and Zach decided to accept the 'security detail'.
 Once there on his own, many people stepped up to ask about the Arch Duke's plans for the future.
 Zach described His Grace's stated plans to restore trade and, if possible, return it to pre-war if not stronger levels.
-Given that, the many contacts Zach collected put on display their cross-border connections and experience hoping to be referred to the Arch Duke in the future.
-What eventually began to come out were connections traders confessed to, which began in attempts to keep contracts during the war.
+Given that, the many contacts Zach collected talked up their cross-border connections and experience, hoping to be referred to the Arch Duke in the future.
+Ironically, what developed were confessions of illicit connections traders confessed to, which mostly began while they tried to keep their contracts during the war.
 As hostilities interrupted regular trade patterns, merchants worked to keep their contracts to the best they could, and even developed routes to slip through the battle lines and carry goods.

 These efforts led to increased opportunities, though a number of these were more than a bit illegal, and soon most of the efforts could only be properly called smuggling.
 Soon, it was clear a number of these organizations were hoping to use Zach as a conduit to get a blessing from the Arch Duke and legalize their activities.
 As he started to realize what was in play, Zach worked to see if he could separate those actually being honest about their activities from those trying to get official permission for what were really dangerous or improper operations.
 This was more difficult as Zach only had moments with each trader or group, and everyone represented their business as completely appropriate and serving both the economy and the empire.
 So Zach spent the rest of his evening meeting with these people and did manage to even get sit downs with a few until he had some level of certainty on them.